Enjoy Discover Science at Home, a virtual event series

-The College of Science is excited to announce a virtual Discover Science Lecture Series experience amidst the COVID-19 pandemic.
-This fall, we will offer virtual lectures from leading scientists in the College.
-Learn about exciting new research and groundbreaking science from the comfort of your own home!
-While our traditional in-person lectures will be postponed to keep our community safe and healthy during this time, we hope you will join us from your couch for Discover Science at Home.
+The College of Science is offering a virtual Discover Science Lecture Series experience amidst the COVID-19 pandemic.
+The virtual Discover Science at Home lectures feature leading scientists in the College.
+Learn about exciting new research and groundbreaking science from the comfort of your own home.

 Dr. Bridget Ayling